Benefits of Integrating QMS and SMS

 - It requires overhauling and restructuring the SMS; which

-- Requires a time and dedication that safety mangers and/or upper management is unwilling to give;
+- Requires a time and dedication that safety managers and/or upper management are unwilling to give;

 - A quality-safety management system is a relatively new concept without historical precedent; and